SeanNelsonIO/game_of_life/README.md

 # Cellular Automata Simulation App

-This project is visualisation tool for cellular automata, focused primarily around Conway's Game of Life, however, dditional rules for celluar automata are available to experiment with.
+This project is visualisation tool for cellular automata, focused primarily around Conway's Game of Life, however, additional rules for celluar automata are available to experiment with.

 This project is developed by:
 **Sean Nelson** *(ll17s2n)* and **Steven Taylor** *(sc18sst)*